US Democracy ?

 "The will of the people is the only legitimate foundation of any government, and to protect its free expression should be our first object."
 Thomas Jefferson

-It is only in the public sphere, through voting, voicing, and mobilizing, that our fates become our own."
+It is only in the public sphere, through voting, voicing, and mobilising, that our fates become our own."
 Samantha Power's preface to the Origins of Totalitarianism: Hannah Arendt

 "Democracy ?
 The people's representatives?
 How quaint in a world in which our real rulers are unelected, shielded by secrecy, and supported by a carefully nurtured, almost religious attitude toward security and the U.S. military."
 The United States of Fear: Tom Englehardt